AndyM2013/twitter_distributed_source_kafka/README.md

 <img src="images/postgres-check-data.jpg" width="500">

 That is everything for now.
 We have real-time data coming from Twitter.
-Looking forward to add Machine learning and Neo4j part to this project.
+Looking forward to adding the Machine learning and Neo4j parts to this project.